Skip to Content

 Potatoes can rot if potatoes are not stored and preserved correctly.

 Potatoes can withstand various temperatures and conditions.
-It means if you do not store them, they can have a drastic effect on their quality.
+It means they can drastically affect their quality if you do not store them.

-To maintain potatoes high-quality, gardeners need to store them in a room with humidity of less than 30%.
-The desired temperature for storing potatoes is between 10-12°C or 50-55°F. If the temperature is higher than this range, the potatoes will start to sprout.
+To maintain high-quality potatoes, gardeners must store them in a room with less than 30% humidity.
+The desired temperature for storing potatoes is 10-12°C or 50-55°F. If the temperature exceeds this range, the potatoes will start to sprout.

 These are the things that can happen if you do not store and preserve potatoes:

-• They can go spoil when left out in the open.
+- They can spoil when left out in the open.

-• Gardeners should not keep them near onions or other strong-smelling foods since this will cause them to spoil more quickly and rot more easily.
+- Gardeners should not keep them near onions or other strong-smelling foods since this will cause them to spoil quickly and rot easily.

 Checking for Disease or Damage.

-Any potatoes that have a disease or are damaged will not store properly.
-These must be removed and never stored with your main crop.
+Any potatoes that have a disease or are damaged will not store properly, and these must be removed and never stored with your main crop.

-Trying to store these tubers is a false economy as they will decay over a period of weeks and affect the entire crop of potatoes you are trying to store.
+Storing these tubers is a false economy as they will decay over weeks, affecting the entire crop of potatoes you are trying to keep.

 You can eat these potatoes immediately, but I would suggest any with the disease get disposed of.
-Damaged ones are fine to eat.
-The damage is usually only caused by a fork or spade cutting them during harvest.
-If you grow potatoes in containers as I do, then you can avoid this.
-To learn more about how I grow them, check this article out.
+Damaged ones are fine to eat, and the damage is usually only caused by a fork or spade cutting them during harvest.
+You can avoid this if you grow potatoes in containers as I do.
+To learn more about how I grow them, check out this article.

 Curing Methods for Potatoes

 It is necessary to cure potatoes to avoid toxic production compounds such as glycine, which can develop during storage.
-Curing is the process of allowing the skins to dry completely.
-It hardens the skin causing the tuber to be protected from both temperature fluctuations and from rotting.
+Curing is the process of allowing the skin to dry completely, and it hardens the skin causing the tuber to be protected from temperature fluctuations and rotting.

-It typically takes around 48 hours of curing until the potatoes are ready for storage.
-Skipping this step will drastically reduce the time the potatoes will stay in storage before they awaken and sprout.
+Curing typically takes around 48 hours until the potatoes are ready for storage.
+Skipping this step will drastically reduce the time the potatoes stay in storage before they awaken and sprout.

 Packaging the Potatoes in Suitable Containers.

 There are many ways to store potatoes, and there are a few rules you need to follow.
-In this section, I want to talk about the way you package them.
+In this section, I want to discuss how you package them.
 Traditional ways to package potatoes is in a 25kg or 55lb sack made from either hessian or paper.

-I have used this method, but you could use another method to place a layer of straw into a cardboard box and then add potatoes and then another layer of straw until the box is full.
-The issue with this is that it is time-consuming and can use materials that have additional costs.
+I have used this method, but you could use another way to place a layer of straw into a cardboard box and then add potatoes and then another layer of straw until the box is full.
+The issue with this is that it is time consuming and can use materials that have additional costs.

 Slatted trays are another fantastic way to package potatoes.
-Potatoes are placed in them on a single layer and then covered over with Hessian sacks.
-This system works extremely well as it provides excellent ventilation to prevent the tubers from sweating.
+Potatoes are placed on a single layer and then covered with Hessian sacks.
+This system works exceptionally well, providing excellent ventilation to prevent the tubers from sweating.

 Placing Packaged Potatoes into Perfect Conditions.

-Now the crop is packaged in whatever style you decide; it is now time to place them in the appropriate conditions.
+The crop is packaged in whatever style you decide; it is time to place them in the appropriate conditions.
 For this, we need somewhere dark and frost-free.

 The temperature should be around 36˚F or around 3-5˚C; it should be a constant temperature as it tricks the tuners into thinking that winter is still active.
 The temps should not be allowed to go any lower for long periods as this can cause the tubers to freeze and damage their cells.